Asian

 Massachusetts

-Melissa Wong is a partner at Holland & Knight LLP, and is a member of the firm's national Healthcare & Life Sciences practice group.
-She advises a variety of health care clients in the pharmaceutical and health insurance sector on regulatory and compliance issues, particularly in matters related to Medicare Part D and managed care.
-Prior to law school, Melissa worked at American Express in several roles, including strategy and business development, marketing, and risk management consulting.
+Melissa Wong is a partner at Holland & Knight LLP and is a member of the firm's Healthcare & Life Sciences practice group, which is the largest in the nation.
+She advises a variety of healthcare clients in the pharmaceutical, medical device and health insurance sector on regulatory and compliance issues, particularly in matters related to regulatory compliance, coverage and reimbursement, market access, and managed care.
+Melissa also works with non-traditional health care entities providing delegated services to health care providers and plans.
+Prior to law school, Melissa worked at American Express in several roles, including strategy and business development, marketing and risk management consulting.
 Melissa received her B.A. from the University of Pennsylvania, and graduated with honors from the University of Connecticut School of Law.
-Melissa serves as the Chair of the Board of Directors of Massachusetts Asian + Pacific Islanders (MAP) for Health, and was recently appointed as Vice-Chair of the Medicare Advantage and Part D Affinity Group of the American Health Lawyers Association.
+Melissa serves as the Chair of the Board of Directors of Massachusetts Asian + Pacific Islanders (MAP) for Health and has held leadership roles in other health care-oriented organizations, including the American Health Law Association.
+Melissa was named a Massachusetts Go To Lawyer in Healthcare and Life Sciences by Massachusetts Lawyers Weekly and has been ranked by Chambers since 2021.

 Tiffany is Counsel at MFS Investment Management, one of the oldest asset management companies in the world which has been credited with pioneering the mutual fund.
 Tiffany regularly works with the MFS Board of Trustees and advises on regulatory, transactional and compliance matters.
 Prior to joining MFS, she was an asset management associate at Ropes & Gray LLP for about six years and she started her legal career at State Street Bank & Trust Company as an Associate Attorney and Assistant Vice President.
 Tiffany received her B.A. from the George Washington University and her J.D. from Northeastern University School of Law.
 Tiffany has been a member of AALAM since 1L at NUSL and joined the AALAM Board in 2018.